mariabg/PyctureResizer/README.md

 # PyctureResizer
 This script makes a copy of every picture in the directory decreasing the image size.
-Several parameters can be apply to customize the output.
+Several parameters can be applied to customize the output.

 ## Example
 Run